Jackson, Tennessee: Minor League Baseball

 The Jackson Generals, a Double-A Minor League Baseball team of the Southern League played at The Ballpark at Jackson from 1998 to 2020.
 In conjunction with Major League Baseball's reorganization of the minor leagues after the 2020 season, the Generals were not invited to serve as any team's affiliate, effectively ending their run in affiliated baseball.
-The future of the team is uncertain.
-While, Major League Baseball has stated its intentions to assist cities like Jackson in joining independent baseball leagues, the team's lease requires them to maintain an affiliation with Major League Baseball to remain at their ballpark.
+After a legal battle with the city, the Generals ceased operations in 2021 after an arbiter ruled in favor of the city.

 Originally known as the West Tenn Diamond Jaxx, the team changed its name to the Generals in 2011.
 The new name was in reference to the Jackson Generals who played in the Kentucky–Illinois–Tennessee League from 1935 to 1942 and 1950 to 1954.
 The original Generals were preceded by teams called the Jackson Jays (1926), Jackson Giants (1925), Jackson Blue Jays (1924), Jackson Climbers (1911), and Jackson Railroaders (1903).

 With the Generals gone in 2021, the Winnipeg Goldeyes of the independent American Association temporarily moved their operations to Jackson due to COVID-19 restrictions shutting down the US-Canada border, preventing them from playing in their normal home, Shaw Park in Winnipeg.
 The Goldeyes played 33 games in Jackson before being given permission by the Canadian government to return across the border on August 3.

-After the Generals were dissolved during the canceled 2020 season, the Jackson Generals stadium, known as "The Ballpark at Jackson," became home to a new prospect league known as the Jackson Rockabillys in 2022.
+In 2022, the city of Jackson welcomed back professional baseball in the form of the Jackson Rockabillys of the Prospect League.
+The Rockabillys play in the city-owned The Ballpark at Jackson, which was previously occupied by the city's minor league franchise.